malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 There are several subfolders in the so-called root folder (and yes, to make it a little bit confusing there is even a folder called `root` in the root folder).
 Those are more important if you are the administrator of the system.
 Normal users do not have the permission to make changes here.
 Currently your home directory is your little universe in which you can do whatever you want.

-In here we will learn how work with paths.
+In here we will learn how to work with paths.
 A file or folder can be addressed either with its *absolute* or *relative path*.
 As you have downloaded and decompressed the test data you should have a folder `unix_course_files` located in your home folder.
-Assuming you are in this folder (`/home/ubuntu/`) the relative path to the folder is simply `unix_course_files`.
+Assuming you are in your home folder (e.g. `/home/toby/`) the relative path to the folder is simply  `unix_course_files`.
 You can get the content of the folder listed by calling `ls` like this:

 ```
 $ ls unix_course_files
 ```

-This is the so called *relative path* as it is relative to the current work directory `/home/ubuntu/`.
-The *absolute path* would start with a `/` and is `/home/ubuntu/unix_course_files`.
+This is the so-called *relative path* as it is relative to the current work directory `/home/toby/`.
+The *absolute path* would start with a `/` and is `/home/toby/unix_course_files`.
 Call `ls` like this:

 ```
-$ ls /home/ubuntu/unix_course_files
+$ ls /home/toby/unix_course_files
 ```

 There are some conventions regarding *relative* and *absolute paths*.
 One